Semiparametric Triple Difference Estimators: Introduction

-In the literature of canonical DiD, when repeated cross-sectional data is available, it is commonly assumed that the covariates and the treatment assignment are time-invariant, known as the \emph{no compositional changes} assumption \citep{heckman1997matching, abadie2005semiparametric, sant2020doubly, callaway2021difference}.
+As mentioned earlier, in the literature of canonical DiD, when repeated cross-sectional data are available, it is commonly assumed that the covariates and the treatment assignment are time-invariant, known as the {no compositional changes} assumption \citep{heckman1997matching, abadie2005semiparametric, sant2020doubly, callaway2021difference}.
 To the best of our knowledge, \citet{hong2013measuring} was the first to analyze DiD without imposing this assumption, at the expense of replacing the parallel trends requirement with a selection on observables condition. \citet{zimmert2018efficient} showed that ATT can be identified under a set of weaker independence assumptions and, only recently, \citet{sant2025difference} proved that identification is possible without making such an assumption altogether.
 We generalize the viewpoint of \citet{sant2025difference} to the triple difference setting.

 \paragraph{Organization.} The rest of this paper is organized as follows: we formally introduce the triple difference setup and our parameters of interest in \Cref{sec:setup}.
 We provide the identification results in \Cref{sec:id}, and in \Cref{sec:est}, we describe our proposed estimators.
-In all sections, we present the results for the panel data setting first, followed by those for the repeated cross-sections setting.
-Proofs of our results appear in \Cref{apx:proofs}.
+In all sections, we present the results for the panel data setting first, followed by those for the repeated cross-sections setting; proofs of all results are provided in the Appendix.
+In \Cref{sec:sim}, we evaluate our proposed estimators on synthetic data.
+In \Cref{sec:application}, we apply our proposed methodology to study the effect of mandated maternity benefits on the hourly wages of women of childbearing age.